espocrm/documentation/docs/administration/import.md

 Provides the ability to import records from CSV files.

 An administrator can access the Import tool at Administration > Import.
-By default, regular users don't have access to Import.
-It can granted with Roles.
+By default, regular users don't have access to Import but it can be granted in Roles.
 The administrator can also add the *Import* tab to the navbar at Administration > User Interface > Tab List.

 In this article: